Jayakrishnan-cmd/Series/README.md

 # Series
-▪ Basic c++ programs
-▪ suitable examples
+▪ Fabinocci series
+▪ Palindrome or not
+▪ sum of square of first Name numbers